ledlaux/pd-rainwind-synth/README.md

 - Compiled into `.wasm` and `.js` binaries
 - Executed inside a **WebAudio Worklet** for real-time performance

----

-### 🌩 Visual Engine

-The background animation is a custom **HTML5 Canvas** rendering engine directly mapped to synthesizer parameters.

-- Rain density affects particle intensity
-- Storm level influences animation dynamics
-- Visuals react in real-time to sound changes

-This creates a tightly coupled audio-visual experience.

---

-### 🎚 User Interface (Gemini AI)
+##  User Interface (Gemini AI)

-The UI follows a clean, minimalist approach:
+The UI follows a clean, minimalist approach.
+The background animation of rain is a custom **HTML5 Canvas**.
+Visuals react in real-time to some parameters.

-- Custom CSS styling
-- Responsive layout
-- Intuitive parameter controls

 Sliders in the HTML interface are mapped to specific **MIDI CC values** defined in the PD patch.